goto-eof/fromgtog/docs/fromgtog-user-reference-guide.md

 - click *Create personal access token* and copy the token immediately — you won’t be able to see it again

 > Note:
-> the UI paths and labels may vary slightly between Gitea versions.
+> the UI paths and labels may vary slightly between Gitlab versions.

 | Screenshot                                                                                 |
 |--------------------------------------------------------------------------------------------|